ohhfishal/blog/content/posts/problems.md

 Some may be problems originally hypothesized.
 Some may not.
 Should you have tried to solve it preemptively, you may have overlooked a crucial component.

-However once the problem is actually realized, the context that leads to the problem TODO TODO
+However once the problem is actually realized, the requirements and context around the problem become cleared.
+Bottlenecks are easier to find when they exist.
+User behaviors become apparent when they use your software.

-complex, and you almost certainly would have missed something should you have tried fixing this before your first user (assuming you'd even make it this far).

-The difference the hypothetical problem when it has actualized, is that you'll be better equipped to handle it.

-You will have more social and economical capital to hire talent to help fix the problem.
-Smart people will know your problem and you can pay them according to their skills.
+There will be more resources to solve problems.
+If you have the problem of selling too much, you will have more social and economical capital to hire talent to help fix the problem.

+It's important to note that part of solving problems such as scale, involve other different problems.
+Hiring talent is a distinct, nontechnical problem.
+This would have been a hypothetical problem you didn't consider (And if you did would you really have made the initial product in the first place).

 ### Thinking in the now ignores tomorrow.

-**TODO**: Don't make this sound as bad.
-Make the title better transition into this.

 Of course, there is some nuance here.
 If you were to focus purely on right now, you would never be prepared for tomorrow.
-This is where the notion of consequences comes in.
+Consider how things would change in the future.
+Its a delicate balance.

+Embrace action, but with a knowing that things will change.
+Design accordingly.
+Make decisions that are intentional and easily reversible.
+Leave room to change things should something go wrong.

 **TODO**: Elaborate on that more.
 - Requirements change